pkourouklidis/panoptes-wiki/Core-Concepts.md

 As we can see, it is very similar to the _Base Algorithm_, it just references a different _Algorithm Runtime_.

 ## Algorithm Runtime
 The job of an _Algorithm Runtime_ is to fetch all the data that an _Algorithm_ needs for its execution, call the _Algorithm_, receive the result of the execution and forward it to the component that requested the execution of the _Algorithm_.

-All of this functionality is implemented in a general-purpose language (e.g Python).
+That being said, data scientists **do not** need to implement _Algorithm Runtimes_ themselves.
+They can choose one of the [available Algorithm Runtimes](Algorithm Runtimes) that fits their needs.
 The only thing necessary is a simple "placeholder" that we can reference when we add _Algorithms_ in our PDL scripts.
-Here are two examples of the two types of _Algorithm Runtimes_ that we can define (corresponding to the two types of _Algorithms_).
+Here are two examples of the two types of _Algorithm Runtimes_ (corresponding to the two types of _Algorithms_).

 ```
 BaseAlgorithmRuntime pythonFunction